jimvickery/iphone_3in1_calculator/readme.md

 ## Deployment Instructions:
-(Make sure you have Xcode installed on Mac.
-Installing Xcode on Windows can be difficult and impossible for some to get it working.)
+(Make sure you have Xcode installed on a Mac computer.
+Installing Xcode on Windows can be difficult to get it working.)

 ```
 1. Clone the Repo